ihe-k/Social-Contagion-Gift-Giving-Simulation/README.md

 http://localhost:8501

 ### Code Updates
-1. Model Evaluation in Streamlit: A model accuracy and classification repor is displayed using the following code:
+1. Model Evaluation in Streamlit: A model accuracy and classification report is displayed using the following code:

 ```plaintext
 # Evaluate model performance